Sabangan: Climate

+Demographics

+In the 2024 census, the population of Sabangan was 8,556 people, with a density of sigfig 8,556/72.04.

+Economy

+The primary economic sources of Sabangan are agriculture and livestock.
+Farmers grow fruits and vegetables that are suited to cold climate.
+Farmers are also raising swine and poultry for local consumption and trade.

+The hydro-power plant of the Aboitiz-owned Hydroelectric Development Corporation is operating in Sabangan.

 Government

 Local government

 Sabangan, belonging to the lone congressional district of the province of Mountain Province, is governed by a mayor designated as its local chief executive and by a municipal council as its legislative body in accordance with the Local Government Code.
 The mayor, vice mayor, and the councilors are elected directly by the people through an election which is being held every three years.